Classroom Strategies

 - It helps build reading confidence.

-How to use Reader's Theater
+How to use reader's theater

-Note: Click here for tips on choosing appropriate scripts - Assign reading parts to each child.
+- Assign reading parts to each child.

 - Ask students to read their scripts orally for practice.